mr152here/hexegg/docs/MANUAL.md

 - 't' - toggles the view or byte mode to text mode
 - ESC - return to view mode from byte or text mode
 - 's' - start or finish selection
-- 'S' - select highlighted block under the cursor
+- 'S' - select highlighted block or string at the cursor position
+- 'y' - yank selected block

 If the program is in byte mode, you may also select a block of bytes.
-To select some bytes, start by pressing the 's' key.
+To select it, start by pressing the 's' key.
 Selection starts from the current cursor position, adjust it to the required size with standard movement keys, and press the 's' again to finish the selection (or you can cancel it by 'ESC').
-Furthermore, if a block of bytes is highlighted (e.g. as a result of some command), you may select the entire highlighted block.
-Place cursor to it and press 'S' (capital S).
-The mouse is not supported yet.
+You can also select whole block of highlighted bytes or entire (ASCII) string at the cursor position by pressing 'S' key.

+You can yank (copy) selected block with 'y' key.
+This makes easy to move blocks from one file to another.
+To put yanked block to the file use *insertblock* or *appendblock* commands.
+Note: System clipboard is not implemented yet.

+#### Bookmarks
+Command *bookmark* store actual cursor or file position in the boomark index register.
+You can than go to the stored locations by pressing its index number: '0','1' ...
+'9' if program is not in byte/text mode.
+Or by using *goto b* index command.

 #### Patches